anatom3000/sbmath/README.md

 $ python main.py
 ```

-Alternatively you can modify `main.py` to run various specialized repl and/or tests.
+Alternatively you can modify `main.py` to run various specialized REPLs and/or tests.

 ### Installation